A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes and beyond.

 About the course

 Since 2020, we have been developing a dedicated training course on preCICE.
 Originally conceptualized for beginners, more and more content for advanced users has been added.
-We regularly give the complete course at the preCICE workshops (next workshop in Stuttgart in September 2024) and parts of it at various different occasions (for example as a minitutorial at SIAM CSE 2023.
+We regularly give the complete course at the preCICE workshops and parts of it at various different occasions (for example as a minitutorial at SIAM CSE 2023.
 We also offer to give private and bespoke versions of the course through the preCICE support program.
-Please note that the material of the course is not distributed with a FOSS license, in contrast to almost everything else we do.
+Please note that the material of the course (besides community-contributed modules) is not distributed with a FOSS license, in contrast to almost everything else we do.

 Teaching concept